 - Blot and absorb any excess urine with a paper towel.

 - Spray the soiled area thoroughly with Bio Dog and allow the product to remain on the surface until dry.
-For heavily soiled areas with a strong odor, saturate the area and cover with a clean cloth or paper towels and set something lightweight (like a book) on top of it.
+For heavily soiled areas with a strong odor, saturate the area cover it with a clean cloth or paper towels, and set something lightweight (like a book) on top of it.
 The pressure helps wick up the liquid underneath.

 - Don’t let anyone walk on the affected area while it is drying, this includes pets.